victoriyaforsythe/PyIRI/README.md

 ```

 Create any horizontal grid (regular or irregular, global or regional).
-Grid arrays must be flattened to 1‑D NumPy arrays:
+Grid arrays must be flattened into 1‑D NumPy arrays:

 ```python
 dlon = 5